Types of Solution on the Basis of Concentration | How Many Types of Solution

 So molarity can be also written as M = amount of solute in gram / molecular mass of solute X volume of solution

-On the basis of physical state there are three types of solution.
+Based on physical state, there are three types of solutions.

 Weight require for Normality Solution perpetration(x)